 If lifestyle changes are not enough, there are a variety of over-the-counter and prescription treatments available to treat back acne.

-Here at Chemist Click, our trained pharmacists or on hand to help select the appropriate back acne treatment for you following a short consultation process with the medication arriving with you in discreet packaging the very next day.
+Here at Chemist Click, our trained pharmacists are on hand to help select the appropriate back acne treatment for you following a short consultation process with the medication arriving with you in discreet packaging the very next day.

 Whilst all of our content is written and reviewed by healthcare professionals, it is not intended to be substituted for or used as medical advice.
 If you have any questions or concerns about your health, please speak to your doctor.